pkavyamandira/azentrix-fullstack-task2/README.md

 spring.datasource.password=your_password
 ```

-### 4. Run Application
+### 4. Run the Application

-Start the Spring Boot application and open:
+Run the Spring Boot application from Eclipse or your preferred IDE.

+Open:

 ```text
 http://localhost:8081